 Cathryn has loved animals all of her life, especially dogs.
 While growing up, her family was never without one.
 Currently Cathryn shares her life with Locke, a German Shepherd Dog Mix, and Indie, an Australian Shepherd Mix, two turtles, and a Guinea Pig.
 Most of whom found their way into her life through the veterinary office or kennel where she worked.

 Cathryn earned her Bacheolor's Degree in Biology in 2003 from Eastern Michigan University.
 Working as a veterinary assistant since 2001, she left the veterinary field briefly when she moved to Florida.
 However, she missed working in veterinary medicine and, upon moving back to Michigan, got back into the field.
 Feeling she had reached a plateau as a veterinary assistant, she entered Macomb Community College's Veterinary Technician program.
 During her time in the program, she received an annual SEMVMA scholarship, was nominated for leadership awards, and served as her class Vice President.
 She graduated with honors in 2013.
-She joined Pawsitive Steps Rehabilitation & Therapy for Pets in August of 2014 and is working towards obtaining her certification in veterinary rehabilitation through University of Tennessee's Canine Rehabilitation Program and became a Certified Canine Rehabilitation Practitioner.
+She joined Pawsitive Steps Rehabilitation & Therapy for Pets in August of 2014.
+In June 2017, Cathryn completed University of Tennessee's Canine Rehabilitation Program and became a Certified Canine Rehabilitation Practitioner.